New Year, New Me… ntal Breakdown

 Not reinvention.

-Not chasing an idealised version of myself.
+Not chasing an ideal version.

-This year is about alignment.
+This is about alignment.

 • What I value